GrantMeStrength/Build-a-game-for-the-Surface-Duo/README.md

 ### Review and next steps

 There's something about the design of the Duo with its angled screen that makes it an interesting device for games.
-I hope we'll see some really ingenious software for this little wonder.
-There are characteristics of the device which can be brought into the game - for example, maybe the angle of the screen could affect gravity and make the arrows fall shorter.
+There are characteristics of the device itself which can be brought into the game - for example, maybe the angle of the screen could affect gravity and make the arrows fall shorter.
 Or think of a golf game, in which adjusting the screen angle is a way of defining how the player takes a shot.

 <img src="https://github.com/GrantMeStrength/Build-a-game-for-the-Surface-Duo/blob/main/images/arrowgame.png" alt="Firing arrows at a moving target could redefine gameplay for the 21st century" width="400"/>

 Anyway!
-I hope this has given you some ideas, but also demonstrated how straightforward it is to write a game in C# using Xamaine for any Android (or iOS) device.
+I hope this has given you some ideas, but also demonstrated how straightforward it is to write a game in C# using Xamarin for any Android (or iOS) device.

 ### Useful links